2013 Provost's Award for Best Paper in Online Education Research

-As many as three winners will be recognized with a $500 honorarium and will be featured on the Center for Teaching and Learning (CTL) Web page.
+As many as three winners will be recognized with a $500 honorarium and will be featured on the Faculty Development Web page.
 Recipients will also be invited to the Academic Achievement dinner.
 Co-authors on papers are also encouraged, whereby the honorarium would be split among the co-authors.

 *To be eligible, adjunct faculty members must have taught for at least two semesters since January 2007.

 Submission Details and Requirements

 Submissions should focus on online education and may include, but are not limited to:

 Submissions that focus on best practices should clearly demonstrate how the practices were incorporated into the overall course, focus on evidence of student learning and engagement and show how best practices might be applied by fellow faculty members.

 - Include a scholarly review of literature with a minimum of 10 sources

 - Be predominantly about UMUC data, context, or domain